Stochastic nonlinear wave dynamics on compact surfaces: Introduction

+\begin{remark}\rm The same comment as in Remark~\ref{REM:tronc} above also applies to the result stated in Theorem~\ref{thm-global}.
+In particular, for the deterministic equation \eqref{NLW}, the approximation by smooth initial data in \eqref{trunc-NLW} (while studying the same equation) is genuinely more natural than the one given by the truncated equation \eqref{trunc-NLW2}, since in this case the use of randomness on initial data can be interpreted as a way to give a meaning to limits of smooth solutions to \eqref{NLW} at a super-critical regularity.
+See, for example, \cite{BT1, BT3, OPT}. \end{remark}

-\end{theorem} At last, we consider the case with stochastic forcing but with deterministic initial and no damping\footnote{ Let us recall that the damping term was added in \eqref{SDNLW} in order to preserve the measure $\rho_{k+1}$.
+Finally, we consider the case with stochastic forcing but with deterministic initial and no damping\footnote{Let us recall that the damping term was added in \eqref{SDNLW} in order to preserve the measure $\rho_{k+1}$.
 Hence when there is no damping term as in \eqref{SNLW} there is no point in considering random initial data, since there is no invariant measure for \eqref{SNLW}.}:

-for deterministic initial data in $(u_0,u_1)\in\H^s(\M)$.
-Here the renormalization is slightly different.
-Let us define the stochastic convolution
+for deterministic initial data in $(u_0,u_1)\in\H^s(\M)$, where $\s_N(t,x)$ is as in \eqref{def-sigmat} below.
+Here, the renormalization is slightly different.
+Let us first define the stochastic convolution

-which is the solution of the linear stochastic equation with zero as initial data.
-Then from It\^o's isometry we have for any $x\in\M$ and $t\geq 0$:
+which is the solution of the linear stochastic wave equation with the zero initial data.
+Then, from It\^o's isometry, we have for any $x\in\M$ and $t\geq 0$: